cobalthex/DyingAndMore/future.md

 0. Trails that use triangle strips

-0. Triggers
-	0. Activation values (triggers set values or vise versa) - affect door/etc positions
-	0. activation groups (all doors part of group open when activated)

-0. Radial menus for editor.
-Creates own state in state manager (hides on mouse/touch release) - automatically displays n items
+0. Radial menus for editor